ancillaryfactory/jquery.cookieBar/README.md

 *Default: "Continue"*

-**closeEffect** - Choose to have the bar hide instantly or fade out when closed
+**closeEffect** - Use 'hide' to hide the bar instantly or 'fade' to make it gradually disappear

     closeEffect: 'hide'